nzzdev/policy-papertrails/README.md

 * We believe this is partly a mindset-problem, but also due to a lack of easy-to-use research tools.

 ## The project
-* A searchable database of all public records from the Swiss parliament (that is word protocols, motions, petitions, votes, etc.).
+* A searchable database of all public records from the Swiss parliament (that is word protocols, motions, petitions, votes, etc.), as provided by parlament.ch.
 * It allows you to see when, in what contexts and by whom certain issues have been brought up and how policy decisions have formed.
 * It allows you to see patterns and outliers that make for stories of public interest.